Anaminus/roblox-library/modules/Spek/README.md

 end
 ```

-Certain functions may only be called in certain contexts.
-For example,
+Certain functions may only be called within certain **contexts**.
+For
+example, [expect][T.expect] may only be called while testing, so it should
-[expect][T.expect] may only be called within an [it][T.it] closure.
-Each
+only be called within an [it][T.it] closure.
+Each description of a function
-description of a function lists where the function is allowed to be called.
+lists which contexts the function is allowed to be called.
+Some functions are
-Some functions are allowed to be called anywhere.
-The root plan function
+allowed to be called anywhere.

-behaves the same as [describe][T.describe].
+The following contexts are available:

+- **planning**: While processing the current [Plan][Plan].
+- **testing**: While running a test.
+- **benchmarking**: While running a benchmark.

 ## Benchmark functions